7 Ways Millennials Are Impacting Your Security Awareness Programme

 But what about the younger generations?

-With mobile devices glued to their palms and just about any random application you can think of stored onto their phone, surely they pose just as big of a risk?
+With mobile devices glued to their palms and just about any random application you can think of stored on their phone, surely they pose just as big of a risk?
 Well, 55% of IT security professionals certainly think so.

 Many security awareness programs aren't catering to the needs of millennials.
 Mobile devices, working from home and social media are just a few of the untouched problems facing companies.
 But don't worry, we've got you covered.